Last Updated on:

-BC die marks were declared by the PM for “the first Xmas coin in the world”.
+Die mark BC was declared by the PM for Diamond Finish and “the first Xmas coin in the world”.
 BC highly and possibly stands for Before Christ on 50p diamond finish coins minted in 1980 (supporting evidence PMM on 50p coins in 2000, M = 1000 years).

 1st in series.

-At the beginning of this Part I, it generally introduces 1980 IOM Xmas 50p Diamond Finish coins.
+At the beginning of Part I, it generally introduces 1980 IOM Xmas 50p Diamond Finish coins.
 Yes, a few of them in different variants existed.
 And then it slowly decomposes them into 1980 Xmas variations due to the existence of many variants and a very interesting story behind.

-The Mint claimed that they had updated new machinery in 1980 so that proof coins/sets were minted and introduced that year onwards.
-This solid info could confirm that 10 out of 10 the Mint were in control of designing and minting Manx coinages (i.e., obverse and reverse), and the length of a contract was “long enough”.
+The Mint claimed that they had updated new machinery in 1980 so that proof/prooflike coins and sets were minted and introduced that year onwards on social platforms.
+This solid information could confirm that 10 out of 10 the Mint were in control of designing and minting Manx coinages (i.e., obverse and reverse), and the length of a contract was “long enough”.

 There is a significant difference on BF coins.
-The difference on reverses between ordinary ones (for instance BC) and this one (below BF) is located at a area between people waving towards the boat & under the boat.
+The difference on reverses between ordinary ones (for instance BC 1980(1)) and this one (below BF 1980(4.1)) is located at an area between people waving towards the boat & under the boat.
 The difference is noted on MULE coins as well.
 BF coins and BF Mule coins have the difference in common.
 If you get a very closer look at BF coins below, this batch of coins are PF grade coins.
 Based on this finding, it says that the Mint noticed the MULE error and quickly changed them to correct the obverse, but did not notice this difference.
 Also, it could be other way around.
 Assumably the coin’s reverse was the original version.

 Also, if you look at the Mule 50p coins further, there are at least two different the obverses.
 This means, (assumption) they were minting xmas theme 50p coins for 1980, and they had to break the production chain to mint coins like AC/D for the Viking show in NY due to the unexpected attendance of the show in NY in 1980.
 (The Mint normally uses one letter to present precious metals like B(Pt), C(Au) and D/E/F(Ag), and two letters for basic metal like CN(AA etc).
 From here, you clearly see that a) the Mint will not do anythings on precious metals, b) AA/AB batch codes existed in 1979 for the purpose of regular coinage, so BB/BC/… on IOM 50p coins are made for serious collectors.
 BB/BC/… comes from a loop based on B with one more letter from the precious metals.)
 At this point, it concludes that the attendance of the Viking show in NY was not in their plan and they were under lot of pressures to do so.